situ2001/gitea-bulk-migration/README.md

 This tool helps you migrate all GitHub repositories in a specified organization or user account to a Gitea instance as mirrors.

 - Mirror GitHub repositories to Gitea.
-- CLI can be executed in multiple runs, without needing to re-migrate already migrated repositories.
+- CLI can be executed in multiple runs to migrate repositories in batches and reflect the latest state of the GitHub repositories.
 - Handle existing repositories on Gitea with configurable strategies (skip, abort, delete, overwrite) in a robust way.
 - Sync existing mirror repositories, if there are any.
-- Filter repositories by type (all, public, private, etc.)
 - Include or exclude forked repositories
+- HTTP proxy support for GitHub API requests.

 ## Prerequisites

 - Go 1.24 or higher
-- GitHub personal access token with appropriate permissions: All repositories + metadata read-only access
+- GitHub personal access token with appropriate permissions: *All repositories + metadata read-only access*
-- Gitea instance with admin access and API token with appropriate permissions: All repositories + repo write access + user read-only access
+- Gitea API token with appropriate permissions: *All repositories + repo write access + user read-only access*

 ## Installation